RakhithJK/PHPMailer-wiki/Tutorial.md

 This snippet of code is also the start of any use of PHPMailer. `require 'PHPMailerAutoload.php';` loads an autoloader that knows how to load the other classes used by PHPMailer; `$mail = new PHPMailer;` creates a new instance of the class as `$mail`; All features, functions and methods of the class may be accessed via this variable.

 Let's go ahead and send out the first mail.
-For this you'll require the basics: An recipient address, a from address, a subject and the text of the message.
+For this you'll require the basics: A recipient address, a from address, a subject and the text of the message.

 You will also need to select a method of delivering the message.
 We need a program to communicate with an SMTP server which, in turn, sends the mail out to the internet.
 In the Unix/Linux world, Sendmail is very popular and used widely, but nearly all other mail servers, such as postfix and exim, provide a compatibility wrapper.